Utsav1256/flask_web_app/README.md

 ### Set up Directory Structure

+- create a file named main.py inside a directory
-- main.py -> this is the file we are going to run our webServer / website
+- this is the file we are going to run our webServer / website
+- create a folder named 'website'
+- inside website folder create files:
+- `__init__.py`
+- auth.py
+- models.py
+- views.py

 - <!--  __init__.py --> ->(inside wesite folder) it is going to make the website folder a python package, which means we can import the folder, and whatever is inside the folder will run automatically once we import the folder.

 ### Flask setup and installation